VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/scenes README.txt

-"target" (int): the index of the action target (default: action actor index) "performer" (int): the index of the action performer (default: action actor index) "muted" (bool): when true this action doesn't play sounds (default: false)
+"target" (int): the index of the action target (default: action actor index) "performer" (int): the index of the action performer (default: action actor index) "muted" (bool): when true this action doesn't play sounds (default: false) "doPeaks" (bool): when true this action will handle peak events (default: true)
+	peak events are used for impact sounds for example "peaksAnnotated" (bool): when true peaks will be triggered by annotations on the .hkx file (default: false) when true the actions peak definition will be completely ignored does nothing if doPeaks is set to false

 3d position fields:
 "x" (float): the x offset